 The opsoclonus-myoclonus ataxia syndrome (OMAS) is the most common example of a paraneoplastic manifestation of neuroblastoma.
 This is thought to occur due to cross-reactivity between antineuroblastoma antibodies and the Purkinje cells of the cerebellum.
 In keeping with the proposed immune mechanism, neuroblastic tumors in patients with OMAS near-always have diffuse and extensive lymphoid infiltration with lymphoid follicles.
 About three-quarters of OMAS-associated tumors are neuroblastoma, with ganglioneuroblastoma and ganglioneuroma less common; nonetheless, only about 50% of OMAS cases occur in patients with a known or discoverable tumor, and only 2-4% of neuroblastic tumors are associated with OMAS.^{1.2} A note should be made in the "Additional Pathologic Findings" section when a tumor has lymphocytes and lymphoid aggregates occupying more than half of any high-powered field.
-Although patients with OMAS usually have an excellent prognosis with respect to their neuroblastoma, many patients with OMAS may have persistent neurologic, developmental or behavioral issues despite complete tumor resection.
+Although patients with OMAS may have persistent neurologic, developmental or behavioral issues despite complete tumor resection.